A Lesson to Learn: Vinco Ventures Inc. (BBIG)

 BBIG’s Market Performance

-BBIG stocks went up by 6.40% for the week, with a monthly jump of 154.14% and a quarterly performance of 149.37%, while its annual performance rate touched 52.87%.
-The volatility ratio for the week stands at 8.39% while the volatility levels for the past 30 days are set at 17.46% for Vinco Ventures Inc..
-The simple moving average for the period of the last 20 days is 7.72% for BBIG stocks with a simple moving average of 69.28% for the last 200 days.
+BBIG stocks went up by 8.09% for the week, with a monthly drop of -12.06% and a quarterly performance of 169.13%, while its annual performance rate touched 57.25%.
+The volatility ratio for the week stands at 9.32% while the volatility levels for the past 30 days are set at 12.92% for Vinco Ventures Inc..
+The simple moving average for the period of the last 20 days is 22.88% for BBIG stocks with a simple moving average of 93.47% for the last 200 days.

 Stock Fundamentals for BBIG